serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 This template contains a toolbar placeholder (*~_Toolbar*), form (*~_Form*) and PropertyGrid (*~_PropertyGrid).

 > ~_ is a special prefix that is replaced with a unique dialog ID at runtime.
-This ensures that objects in two instances of a dialog won't have same ID values.
+This ensures that objects in two instances of a dialog won't have the same ID values.

 EntityDialog template is shared by all dialogs, so we are not gonna modify it to add a tab to PersonDialog.